Gaolingx/Gaolx_Fantastic_Dream/README.md

 ## About

-This is a simple ARPG game who develop by Gaolingx.
+This is a simple ARPG game which develop by Gaolingx.